 Most times, it is first come, first serve for campsites at state parks and some are primitive, which means no electrical hook-ups, pit toilets, no showers or pool or playground.
 But there is fishing and hiking and swimming in lakes or ponds and star gazing.
 You can bring your canoe and rafts, but you need to check park rules to be sure you can use motorized boats in the water.
 The larger lakes and interconnected waterways have rules about washing water craft so as not to spread invasive shell creatures.
-See my post about the zebra mussels in New York State waterways.

 A National Monument is established by presidential proclamation.
 No vote in Congress is necessary, although Congress can create a national monument by legislation.